Carlos Latuff

 Carlos Latuff (born 30 November 1968) is a Brazilian political cartoonist.
 His work deals with themes such as anti-Western sentiment, anti-capitalism, and opposition to U.S. military intervention in foreign countries.
 He is best known for his images depicting the Israeli–Palestinian conflict and the Arab Spring.

 Latuff's cartoons comparing Israel to Nazi Germany have been labelled as antisemitic by some advocacy organisations and scholars.
-Latuff said the characterization was a dishonest defense of Israel.
+Latuff said the characterization was "a strategy for discrediting criticism of Israel".

 Early life

 Latuff was born in the São Cristóvão neighbourhood of Rio de Janeiro, Brazil, and is of Lebanese descent.
-He has stated that his "Arab roots" are what drive him to advocate for Arab causes, including the Palestinian cause.
+He has stated that his Arab roots drove him to advocate for Arab causes, including the Palestinian cause.

 History

 Latuff's career began in 1990, as a cartoonist for leftist publications in Brazil.
 After watching a 1997 documentary about the Zapatistas in Mexico, he sent a couple of cartoons to them, and received a positive response.
 He has stated that after this experience, he decided to start a website and engage in "artistic activism".
 Graham Fowell, ex-chairman of the Cartoonists' Club of Great Britain, has compared his work to that of Banksy, the English-based graffiti artist.

-Latuff's cartoon comparing a Palestinian prisoner to prisoners of the Auschwitz concentration camp.
-It was awarded second place at the 2006 Iranian International Holocaust Cartoon Competition.
+Latuff's cartoon comparing a Palestinian prisoner to prisoners in the Nazi Auschwitz concentration camp won second place at the 2006 Iranian International Holocaust Cartoon Competition.

 Latuff won second place in the 2006 Iranian International Holocaust Cartoon Competition, for which he won a prize of US$8,000, shared with far-right French cartoonist Chard.
 The latter would turn the prize down, claiming her cartoon was entered without consent.

 In 2011, Latuff was contacted by activists in Egypt.
 Latuff has stated that he was encouraged when he saw some of his cartoons depicted in the January 25 Egyptian protests, a couple of days after he made them.
 According to Reuters, this helped him become "a hero of the tumultuous Arab Spring with rapid-fire satirical sketches".

 Latuff has been arrested at least three times in Brazil for his cartoons about the Brazilian police, whom he has criticized for police brutality.